Denver, Colorado LGBT Family Law Attorney

 Second-Parent and Step-parent Adoptions

-Second-parent and step-parent adoptions offer avenues for the adoption of one partner's legal child by his or her same-sex partner.
-If you are in a Colorado civil union (see qualifying relationships above), then you may be eligible to do a step-parent adoption of your partner or spouse's child.
+Second-parent and step-parent adoptions offer avenues for the adoption of one spouse/partner's legal child by his or her same-sex spouse or partner.
+If you are in a Colorado civil union (see qualifying relationships above) or are legally married, then you may be eligible to do a step-parent adoption of your partner or spouse's child.
 Step-parent adoptions do not require a home study, as do second parent adoptions.
 Second parent adoption is still a good option for couples who are not legally married or in a civil union.
 Adoption makes the adopting parent a legal parent under Colorado law, with all the rights and responsibilities that go along with being a legal parent to a child.
 For instance, the child will be recognized as a legal heir of, with the right to inherit from, both parents.
 If the couple separates, both parents will have equal rights under Colorado laws dealing with the allocation of parental responsibilities (custody, decision-making for the child, and child support).

 For those gay and lesbian parents who are not married to or in a civil union with their child's legal parent, Colorado law does offer some protections.
 Under Colorado family law, it is possible for the non-biological or non-adoptive parent to be recognized as a parent.
 This is true even if the second parent has not gone through the second-parent adoption process.
 Under the doctrine of psychological parent or under the Uniform Parentage Act (a maternity or paternity action), the court may recognize the parental role of a second adult in a child’s life.
 That parent can be awarded custody and be awarded or ordered to pay child support.